 Never before has the travel industry witnessed such high growth.
 Furthermore, analysts expect this velocity is will continue for at least another 10 years.

-To predict the future of the travel industry, there are 5 key factors that require attention.
-Despite the new capabilities these developments will bring, they will arise at such speed that they are likely to manifest as disruptors as much as improvements.
+To predict the future of the travel industry, there are five key factors that require attention.
+Despite the new capabilities these developments will bring, they will arise at such speed that they are likely to manifest as disruptors as well as improvements.
 Therefore, in order to sustain high growth, it is paramount that businesses are aware of the variables that are likely to shape the future of travel distribution.

 1. Increased consumer expectations

 A principal disruptor in the growth of the travel industry is consumer expectations.
 As capabilities evolve in the wider retail sector, consumer expectations will become higher.
 When other retailers provide greater choice, inspirational marketing, frictionless purchasing, and personalized service, these expectations will translate into the travel industry.
 As such, the travel sector must keep in step with these customer service developments.